Maeve-L/maeve-l.github.io/content/Published/Data Preprocessing and EDA.md

 ### Polish the Questions

-Check if the questions to be answered are valid or well stated; If not, modify them or come up with new ones.
+Check if the questions to be answered are valid or well stated; If not, modify them or come up with new ones

 ### Validate Data I/O Methods

-Check and validate the methods to load and save the datasets.
+Check and validate the methods to load and save the datasets

 ### Retrieve Domain Knowledge and Anomalies